The Ins and Outs of Confined Space Entry

 My employees must enter permit-required confined spaces to perform work.
 How do I keep them safe and in compliance?

 If employees are expected to enter permit-required spaces to perform work, a written program and permit system must be developed and followed.
-Many different elements of the program must be in place and executed properly to ensure employees’ safety and compliance with the OSHA standard, including:
+Many different elements of the program must be in place and executed properly to ensure employees’ safety and compliance with the OSHA confined space standard, including:

 - Proper training for entrants, attendants, and entry supervisors